Some of us go on vacation to get away from technology - and that's

 photo-processing services now let you bring in photos on a memory card

 or USB flash drive or even upload them from your home computer.
-London Drugs
+London Drugs, for instance, is

 popular with many Vancouver users.